Steel and tin cans

 A steel can, tin can, tin (especially in British English, Australian English, Canadian English and South African English), or can is a container made of thin metal, for distribution or storage of goods.
 Some cans are opened by removing the top panel with a can opener or other tool; others have covers removable by hand without a tool.
 Cans can store a broad variety of contents: food, beverages, oil, chemicals, etc. In a broad sense, any metal container is sometimes called a "tin can", even if it is made, for example, of aluminium.

 Steel cans were traditionally made of tinplate; the tin coating stopped the contents from rusting the steel.
 Tinned steel is still used, especially for fruit juices and pale canned fruit.
 Modern cans are often made from steel lined with transparent films made from assorted plastics, instead of tin.
-Early cans were often soldered with high-lead solders.
+Early cans were often soldered with high-lead solders, which could and did cause lead poisoning.

 Cans are highly recyclable and around 65% of steel cans are recycled.